Adrian Meronk

-Adrian Meronk (born 31 May 1993) is a Polish professional golfer who plays on the European Tour.
+Adrian Meronk (born 31 May 1993) is a Polish professional golfer who plays as a member of Cleeks GC as part of the LIV Golf League.
 He won the 2022 Horizon Irish Open, becoming the first Polish golfer to win on the European Tour.

+Early life

+Meronk was born in Hamburg, Germany, and at the age of two his family returned to Poland.
+They settled in Pniewy, near Poznań, and lived there for ten years.
+He attended high school in Wrocław, prior to moving to the United States to study.

 Amateur career

-Meronk was born in Germany.
-He attended East Tennessee State University from 2012 to 2016.
+Meronk attended East Tennessee State University from 2012 to 2016.
 Meronk represented Poland in the Eisenhower Trophy in 2012, 2014, 2016.
 In 2012 he was tied for 7th place as an individual.
 In 2016 Poland finished 8th with Meronk tied for 3rd place as an individual.
 He also played for Europe in the Arnold Palmer Cup in 2015 and 2016, being part of the winning team in 2016.